-- 111 women and 62 men were recruited during the reporting period - In 2020-21, men took up 52% of higher duties roles and women took up 48% - Given the smaller male population, the proportional ratio is closer to 2:1, favouring men - Higher duties were predominantly offered to employees who worked full-time (88%)
+111 women and 62 men were recruited during the reporting period

+In 2020-21, men received/took up 52% of higher duties roles and women received/took up 48%.
+Given the smaller male population, the proportional ratio is closer to 2:1, favouring men.

+Higher duties were predominantly offered to employees who worked full-time (88%) compared to part-time (12%)

-There was 51% agreement among both female and male respondents that the organisation makes fair recruitment and promotion decisions; this was slightly lower than the LG average
+There was 51% agreement among both female and male respondents that the organisation makes fair recruitment and promotion decisions.
+This was lower than the LG average.